thelogbox/thelogbox.github.com/_posts/2013-01-25-mobile-app-development-phonegap.md

 ---
 layout: phonegap

-title: PhoneGap Introduction
+title: Introduction

-description:
+description: A short introduction on how to build mobile applications using PhoneGap

 except:

+tags:
+- Preface
+- Introduction

 categories:
-- phonegap, mobile
+- PhoneGap

 ---